-$BHSc(Hons)/BHSc(Hons)Psych \mid AK3662$
+BHSc(Hons)/BHSc(Hons)Psych | AK3662

 QUICK FACTS

 Level 8

 Points 120

 Duration 1 year full-time, part-time available

 Campus North

-Starts 3 March 2025
+Starts 23 Feb 2026

-Apply by 28 Nov 2024 (psychology only)
+Apply by 5 Dec 2025 (Psychology only)

 Potential students are usually identified in the third year of their bachelor's degree.
 Your individual course of study will need to be approved by the programme leader.